Security-Onion-Solutions/securityonion-docs/suricata.rst

 - Check your HOME_NET configuration to make sure it includes the networks that you're watching traffic for.

-- Check to see if you have a full NIDS ruleset with rules that should specifically alert on the traffic and that those rules are enabled.
+- Check to see if you have a full :ref:`nids` ruleset with rules that should specifically alert on the traffic and that those rules are enabled.

 - Check to see if you have any threshold or suppression configuration that might be preventing alerts.